Data StructuresTutorialbeginner

 Stack has four basic methods:

-- The isEmpty method which s used to check if the stack is empty
+• The isEmpty method which is used to check if the stack is empty

 Use cases